 But please, do this subtly face to face – and not on Facebook.

-Q: What are the clues than an ex is playing hard to get?
+Question: What are the clues that an ex is playing hard to get?

 Do you mean that they are showing signs of wanting you back?

 It’s very common for exes to reminisce about old times without necessarily wanting to rekindle the relationship.